Find Grad Schools

 • Front Office Director

-In 2016, there was an estimated number of 47,800 jobs in the United States for Lodging Manager.
+In the United States, there were 47,800 jobs for Lodging Manager in 2016.
 New jobs are being produced at a rate of 4% which is below the national average.
 The Bureau of Labor Statistics predicts 1,900 new jobs for Lodging Manager by 2026.
 There will be an estimated 5,000 positions for Lodging Manager per year.

 undefined